commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ![Image of the confirmation message](./images/pgmanage-validate.png)

-> _**Note:**_ The autodiscovery of client binaries is not available on Windows.
-The only way to use the backup and restore features is to manually install the PostgreSQL client utilities and configure binary path manually.
+> _**Note:**_ Autodiscovery of client binaries is not available on Windows.
+To use the backup and restore features, you must manually install the PostgreSQL client utilities and configure the binary path in the settings.

 #### Installing Client Utilities on Windows

 You may download Windows PostgreSQL installer from [enterprisedb.com](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 Take note of the installation path where the components will be installed, it will be used below.

 ![Image of the PostgreSQL installer asking for an installation path](./images/edb_windows_psql_installer1.png)

 When prompted which components to install select `command line tools`.
 PgManage does not need any other components to operate.

 ![Image of the PostgreSQL installer asking what components to install](./images/edb_windows_psql_installer2.png)

 Once installation completes, set the binary path in PgManage settings.
-Click `Validate` to verify that Postgres binare can be found.
+Click `Validate` to verify that Postgres binaries can be found.

 ![Image of the settings dialog](./images/pgmanage_windows_binaries_validation.png)

-#### Installing Client Utilities on Linux:
+#### Installing Client Utilities on Linux

 Setting up path to PostgreSQL client binaries is usually not necessary for Linux systems because it will be automatically discovered from the $PATH environment variable.
 Still, there are some cases in which the path autodiscovery may fail: